Lattice points on a curve via $\ell^2$ decoupling

 \section{Curve-lifting method}

-In their remarkable paper, Bombieri and Pila implicitly considered a certain lift of a planar curve into a higher dimensional space.
-We review the method and use it to obtain estimates of lattice points on a planar curve.
+Bombieri and Pila established their estimates, implicitly dealing with a speficit lift of a planar curve into a higher dimensional space.
+In this section, we revisit this method and leverage it to derive lattice point estimates on a planar curve.